clamsproject/mmif/specifications/index.md

 Notice how the document to which the *SemanticTag* annotations point is not expressed by the metadata `document` property but by individual `document` properties on each semantic tag.
 This is unavoidable when we have multiple text documents that can be input to language processing.

-The above glances over the problem that we need some way for Tesseract to know what bounding boxes to take.
+The above glances over the problem that we need some way for the OCR app to know what bounding boxes to take.
 We can do that by either introducing some kind of type or use the `app` property in the metadata or maybe by introducing a subtype for BoundingBox like TextBox.
 In general, we may need to solve what we never really solved for LAPPS which is what view should be used as input for an application.
 {: .box-note}